Ian Taylor Trekking have run over 100 trips to Climb Mount Elbrus over the last 15 years, here are our top 10 tips for climbing Mount Elbrus.

 When you get sunburned you become dehydrated.
 Being dehydrated can cause all sorts of problems on the mountain and eventually limiting your chance of success.
 The first way to protect yourself if by applying a factor 50 sunblock throughout the day.
 The second way of protecting yourself is to always wear your goofy looking, yet extremely important, sun hat.
 Get yourself a light weight, brimmed sunhat to wear on days when the sun is shining and you will save yourself from some of the dreaded headaches you so adamantly want to avoid.

-If you would like further information about our Elbrus itinerary and trips just CONTACT US and we can help you get all the information you need to be successful.
+Contact the experts if you would like further information about our Elbrus itinerary and trips just CONTACT US and we can help you get all the information you need to be successful.
 We can help you develop a training plan that will work for you.